DzmitryKniga/rsschool-cv/cv.md

 ```
 ***
 ### Experience in ATI
+* My CV
-In progress
+* Others in progress
 ***
 ### Education
-Military Academy of the Republic of Belarus: 2006-2011
+Military Academy of the Republic of Belarus: aviation department 2006-2011

 ***
 ### English level